nebarf/react-http-fetch/README.md

 export default App;
 ```

 By default the http client uses an in-memory cache, so it will be flushed everytime a full app refresh is performed.
 You can override the default caching strategy by providing your own cache.
-The example below a http cache based on session storage:
+The example below shows a http cache based on session storage:

 ```js
 import React from 'react';